In order to produce professional results, our students need professional equipment, as closely matched to the games industry as possible.

 Depending on what kind of person you are (or rather what discipline you study, but hey, we don't judge) you will likely use one combination or another of these programs we provide to students:

-- Artists and designers are both given the full Autodesk Entertainment Creation Suite along with the Adobe software suite.
+- Artists and designers are being given Autodesk Maya, 3ds Max, Mudbox and MotionBuilder along with Adobe CS5.

 - Programmers are given Visual Studio and the latest version of Visual Assist X to supercharge their development.

 That being said, all disciplines have access to all of the above software.
-It is not unusual that students dabble in a bit of both.
+It is not unusual that students dabble in a bit of everything.

 To help make student games more awesome in less time, the use of middleware is an important part of our education.
 We are happy to work with leading software companies and provide these to our students.